 Gopi was born in London, England, but raised in Vancouver, Canada.
 She holds a Bachelor in Business Administration from Simon Fraser University (Co-op) and has attended executive education programs at Harvard University in Cambridge, Massachusetts.
 She currently serves on the Boards of the TELUS Workers’ Pension Plan, Concert Properties, and the Mulgrave Independent School Society in West Vancouver.

 Mr. Moodie Cheikh

 CEO and Co-Founder

-As CEO, Mr. Cheikh oversees the corporate direction and strategy for Searidge’s global operations.
+Moodie Cheikh is CEO and Co-Founder of Searidge Technologies.
+As CEO, Moodie oversees the corporate direction and strategy for Searidge’s global operations.
 He focuses on leadership, complex deal negotiations, and customers.
-Mr. Chiekh has successfully grown revenue year over year in excess of 25%, while maintaining the company’s profitability.
+Moodie has successfully grown revenue year over year in excess of 25%, while maintaining the company’s profitability.
 He continues to be recognized for his mentorship, entrepreneurship and active involvement in the community.

 Mr. Bob Gagné

 Bob Gagné joined the CANARIE Board in 2012.